Annual Matching Scheme Code

 15. Each mentee agrees to take personal responsibility for his/her own development and choices and that it is their responsibility to obtain relevant professional or personal advice, if needed, before taking or refraining to take any specific actions in relation to their career and personal life.
 Advice or information provided by a mentor, Cityparents or the Scheme Director is not a substitute for such professional or personal advice.

-Cityparents may periodically review and make reasonable amendments to its Mentoring Scheme Code and CMS participants will be bound by any such amendments.
+Cityparents may periodically review and make reasonable amendments to its Mentoring Scheme Code and AMS participants will be bound by any such amendments.